Knicks–Nuggets brawl: Events after the brawl

 A day after Anthony was suspended, Denver acquired Allen Iverson, who was then second in the NBA in scoring behind Anthony.
 After Anthony and Smith returned from their suspensions, the trio led the Nuggets to 45 wins and the sixth seed in the Western Conference for the 2007 playoffs.
 However, they were eliminated in the first round by the San Antonio Spurs.
 The Knicks finished 33–49, 12th in the Eastern Conference, and did not make the playoffs.

 The two teams faced each other for the first time since the altercation on November 17, 2007, which the Nuggets won 115–83.
 Opposing players Renaldo Balkman and Linas Kleiza began arguing with each other after Balkman was called for a hard foul on Kleiza, but the incident was defused after Balkman was given a technical foul.
 Iverson, Anthony, and Camby were all removed early in the fourth quarter.
 Balkman and Kleiza later became teammates after Balkman was traded to the Nuggets in the 2008 off–season.

-As of the 2010–11 season, of the seven suspended players, three were still with their respective teams.
-Collins was traded to the Los Angeles Clippers in 2008.
-Jerome James was traded to the Chicago Bulls a year later, but never played for the Bulls as he suffered a torn Achilles tendon.
-Jeffries and Robinson were traded at the 2010 trade deadline to the Houston Rockets and Boston Celtics, respectively.
-Robinson then signed a multi-year deal with the Nuggets on July 26, 2013.
-Anthony was traded to the Knicks before the 2011 trade deadline.
-Meanwhile, Jeffries' contract was bought out by the Rockets and he rejoined the Knicks.
-In addition, Smith was signed by the Knicks in February of the 2012 season, which will make him the second former Nugget involved in the brawl to join the Knicks.
-Though not directly involved in the brawl, Camby also joined the Knicks during the 2012 off–season, making him the third 2006 Nugget to join the Knicks for the 2012–2013 season.
-Also not directly involved in the brawl, power forward Kenyon Martin joined the Knicks on February 21, 2013 (initially on a ten–day contract), making him the fourth member of the 2012–2013 Knicks to have been on the 2006 Nuggets team.